Which states could have abortion on the ballot in 2024?

 NEBRASKA

-Competing abortion measures could come before voters in November after supporters of each said Wednesday they turned in far more signatures than the 123,000 required for ballot access.
+Competing abortion measures could be before voters in November after supporters of each said this month they turned in far more signatures than the 123,000 required for ballot access.

-One would enshrine the right to abortion in the state constitution until viability.
-Supporters said they submitted more than 207,000 signatures.
+One, like those on other states’ ballots, would enshrine the right to abortion in the state constitution until viability.
+Supporters of that said they submitted more than 207,000 signatures.

-Likewise, Iowa lawmakers ended their session without approving a measure asking voters to find there is no constitutional right to abortion.
-Pennsylvania lawmakers previously pursued a similar amendment, but it’s not expected to be added to the ballot this year.
+Likewise, Iowa lawmakers ended their session without approving a measure asking voters to find that there is no constitutional right to abortion.
+Pennsylvania lawmakers previously pursued a similar amendment, but it is not expected to be added to the ballot this year.

-A Louisiana measure to enshrine abortion rights in the state constitution died in committee, one in Maine effectively died when it fell short of receiving the approval of two-thirds of the House and a Minnesota measure was not passed by lawmakers.